 The Dual Band version features a “Male” mode operating with a Low Band center frequency of 6.4 kHz, and the “Female” mode operating at a center frequency to 7.6 kHz.
 The Dual Band DeEsser utilizes a 3khz bandwidth for its Upper Band frequency, which is centered at 11.2 kHz.
 Both of these plug-ins are extremely effective and unobtrusive due to their dynamically-intelligent sibilance monitoring.
 This is most definitely a major WOW factor.

-In a word, stunning.
-This handy-dandy little gem is one of my favourite DeEssing plug-ins.
-I had hopeful expectations while considering some other DeEssers, but the SPL folks have taken home the playoffs cup.
+In a word - effective.
+This handy-dandy little gem is one of my favorite DeEssing plug-ins.
+I had hopeful expectations while considering some other DeEssers, but the SPL folks have produced a strong contender.
 I am absolutely thrilled that a vocal track can retain much of its presence, air, and definition; even when aggressive “DeEssing” has been applied.
 I was recently enlisted to prepare a simple video and 45 second radio voiceover announcement for a recent Gospel music event in my city.
 The voiceover turned out quite well, with nice “big”, round vocal tone, but the nasty ol’ Esses, were like usual, much too pronounced.